90 unlinked infections among 186 new locally transmitted COVID-19 cases in Singapore

 SINGAPORE: Singapore reported 186 new locally transmitted COVID-19 infections as of noon on Sunday (Sep 5), including 90 with no links to previous cases.

 Sixty-three infections were linked to previous cases and were already in quarantine.
-Another 33 linked infections were detected through surveillance testing, said the Ministry of Health (MOH) in its preliminary COVID-19 daily update.
+Another 33 linked infections were detected through surveillance testing, said the Ministry of Health (MOH).

 Among the new cases, four were seniors above the age of 70 who were unvaccinated or partially vaccinated, and at risk of serious illness, said MOH.